 Reduction of Idling- The solar power system helps minimize the idling of engines while parked, resulting in fuel savings.

-Minimize Jump-Starts- Solar power reduces the calls for roadside assistance for jumpstarting trucks.
+Minimized Jump-Starts- Solar power reduces the calls for roadside assistance for jumpstarting trucks.
 The solar power keeps the batteries charged, thus reducing the inconvenience and costs of both unplanned downtimes and jumpstarting.

-Battery Life- Having solar power helps extend the life of either the auxiliary of main batteries.
+Long Battery Life- Having solar power helps extend the life of either the auxiliary of main batteries.

-Offers Driver Convenience- Having a refrigerator in trucks means added work for truck drivers.
+Greater Driver Convenience- Having a refrigerator in trucks means added work for truck drivers.
 But with a solar system, the work is easier as it helps in eliminating the reloading and unloading of refrigerators during weekends and resets.
 Reducing the workload of drivers also helps in driver retention.